 Don’t forget your role

 It can be all too easy to think that your horse is doing all of the work and that you don’t need to do anything but unless you’re playing your part your horse won’t get any benefit from this.
 As I said before you need to make sure you’re sitting properly and are well balanced when you’re riding.
 If you’re worried that you’re not doing this then it may be worth speaking to your instructor or investing in a few lessons.
 A good instructor will help you to improve your riding in every way, including your position.

-When you’re horse’s topline is strong enough you don’t need to stop these exercises, after all you wouldn’t stop exercising yourself when you’ve reacted your goal would you?
-Okay you would (I have to admit I would too!) but ideally you shouldn’t.
+When you’re horse’s topline is strong enough you don’t need to stop these exercises, after all, you wouldn’t stop exercising yourself when you’ve reached your goal, would you?
+Okay, you would (I have to admit I would too!) but ideally, you shouldn’t.
 Continuing with these exercises will help prevent any further problems your horse may have with his back.

 If you found this article interest you may like these:

 - Unusual horse sports

 - Do horses like being ridden?

 - Preparing for the winter